Skip to Content

 Sandbags

-Residents can secure sandbags for flood defense either by buying them from hardware stores or landscaping suppliers, or by contacting local government entities like the city, county, or fire department for possible distribution during flood emergencies.
-It is wise to prepare by having your own sandbags and sand available, as supplies may be limited during a flood.
+Sandbags can be obtained for flood protection either by purchasing them from hardware stores or landscaping suppliers, or by reaching out to local government agencies such as the city, county, or fire department for potential distribution during flood emergencies.
+It is wise to be prepared by having your own sandbags and sand available, as supplies could be limited during a flood.

 To learn about sandbag availability from the County of Sacramento, please visit: Sandbag Information or contact TDD for the Deaf at (916) 874-7105